cross-cultural-data-literacy/2021-good-health-and-wellbeing/resources/finding-and-exploring-data.md

 - Data in an interactive visualization: These days much of the data you see has already been visualized in a way that helps you understand patterns and allows you to explore the data visually.
 As with static visualizations in articles, always remember you are seeing a certain view of the data that was designed with a certain purpose.
 It may be misleading.
 Often, the original data source will be linked.
 [This live Corona tracker map](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) is a good example.
 It shows the original sources at the bottom.
 - Raw data: When you get to the original raw data you basically have a file or a set of files.
 On the one hand it means you'll have to do more work to understand the data but on the other hand it also means you get the data in its purest form.
 You have all the freedom to explore and analyze it.
 In the exploration section I'll show you how to do that.
 - Metadata: This is a special kind of data that describes something else.
 For instance, the filetype of a dataset, the number of entries in the dataset, the age of all people described in a dataset, the collectors of the data etc. Metadata helps you understand data.
 Raw data can not be interpreted without metadata.
 If all you have is a file of numbers, there's no way to understand what that data is about.
 - Data gathered by you: In the CCDL project you're very much encouraged to gather data yourself, whether it be qualitative or quantitative.
 This is especially powerful if you can get other group members to gather the same data in a different location so you can actually make your work cross-cultural.
 Think long and hard about the format of the data you want to collect.
 Make sure all collectors have the same understanding of the data to be collected.
 Use well-chosen and understood variable names for your data and be sure to collect metadata as well.
 If you ask people in the street what hobbies they've picked up to help them survive the Covid lockdown, be sure to collect the metadata of how old they are for instance, as that could later be relevant in understanding differences in your dataset and the datadet collected by someone else.
 In general, the more metadata you collect, the better.
+You never know what you might need later and it's often impossible to go back and collect the metadata you need.

 The rest of this guide will focus on working with raw data.
 Data in articles and interactive visualizations has already been turned into 'information' which you can process by understanding the visualization.